-Popular tourist spots are plentiful, and traveling is easy with its metro system.
+Popular tourist spots are plentiful, and its metro system makes traveling easy.
 You can find a lot of restaurants, bars, and leisure facilities.
 This city highlights the Portuguese lifestyle with its landmarks and food.

-Just outside Lisbon this seaside region is popular with both local and Expat retirees.
-And, many living in Lisbon have a second home here.
-Because of this, property prices can be higher than other areas, but the facilities are exceptional.
+Outside Lisbon, this seaside region is popular with local and Expat retirees.
+Many locals living in Lisbon have a second home here.
+Because of this, property prices can be higher than in other areas, but the facilities are exceptional.

-Property prices in Porto depend on the location.
-They are lower outside the city center.
-The city has a wide variety of properties to choose from, from apartments to family homes.
+Property prices in Porto depend on the location and are lower outside the major city center.
+The city has a wide variety of properties, from apartments to family homes.

 Porto has an international airport with flights to the UK and other European capitals.

 This southern coastal region in Portugal is the main attraction for Expats.
 It has splendid beaches, a warm sea, and a mild climate.
 The Algarve features an abundance of golf courses that attract retirees in particular.
-While the Algarve is definitely Portuguese, you’ll find more than one English and Irish pub here!
-There are also direct flights to the UK and European countries from Faro airport.
+While the Algarve has a Portuguese identity, you’ll find more than one English and Irish pub here!
+Direct flights to the UK and European countries from Faro Airport also exist.

-The Alentejo region of Portugal is huge, a full 33% of the areas of mainland Portugal.
+The Alentejo region of Portugal is vast, a full 33% of the area of mainland Portugal.
 However, it is home to just 7% of the population.
-It also has some beautiful natural parks and wide open space.
-There is less infrastructure and the areas is less popular with retirees looking for active Expat communities.
+It also has some beautiful natural parks and wide-open spaces.
+There is less infrastructure, and the area is less popular with retirees looking for active Expat communities.

-Located in the northern part of Portugal, Braga is the country’s oldest city and the third-largest after Lisbon and Porto.
-Here you can find hundreds of cafés showcasing Portuguese cuisine in city squares, as well as old churches such as the Braga Cathedral.
+Located in northern Portugal, Braga is the country’s oldest city and the third-largest after Lisbon and Porto.
+Here you can find hundreds of cafés showcasing Portuguese cuisine in city squares and old churches such as the Braga Cathedral.

 Braga offers a variety of properties, from modern to historic.
 Prices vary according to location and facilities.
-For instance, properties located in the outskirts of Braga have lower prices compared to those found in the center.
+For instance, properties located in Braga’s outskirts have lower prices than those in the center.

 Also known as Portugal’s Venice, Aveiro sits at the center of Portugal.
 Modernization has changed the city, but it still keeps its traditional flair with its canals, architecture, and moliceiros.

-Tourists don’t go to Aveiro that much, making the city an ideal place for Expat settlement.
-Rents in Aveiro vary according to the size and facilities.
-You can find an apartment to rent for as low as €450.
+Tourists visit Aveiro as much, making the city an ideal place for Expat settlement.
+Rents in Aveiro vary according to the size and facilities, and you can find an apartment to rent for as low as €450.

 The tranquil islands of Madeira appeal to many.
 It is a ninety-minute flight from mainland Portugal but has a strong cultural link.
-The weather is excellent (making it a popular winter destination) and living costs are affordable.
-There are also good facilities including healthcare, especially in the capital, Funchal.
+The weather is excellent (making it a popular winter destination), and living costs are affordable.
+There are also good facilities, including free healthcare, especially in the capital, Funchal.

 The Azores is a North Atlantic archipelago of islands.
-Dramatic landscapes and natural beauty are the big appeals here, as even the biggest city of Ponta Delgada is fairly quiet.
+Dramatic landscapes and natural beauty are the big appeals here, as even the biggest city of Ponta Delgada is relatively quiet.